Immunology & Allergy

 Patients in the program are also monitored for infections by history, pulmonary function tests, and CT scans of their lungs to determine if lung disease develops.
 As well, liver function tests and viral screening are performed to monitor the safety of gammaglobulin therapy, by screening for possible viral transmission through the blood product.
 With a long-term follow-up on over 150 patients, the Hypogammaglobulinemia Program at SickKids is one of the largest treatment programs for this patient group in the world.
 In being viewed as world leaders in the management and treatment of hypogammaglobulinemia, Dr. Roifman and the Clinical Team involved in this program have been invited to participate in National and International Consensus Conferences on patient management of hypogammaglobulinemia and gammaglobulin therapy.

 This includes conducting immunological research to understand the mechanisms of food allergy and anaphylaxis for prevention and treatment, performing clinical trials to evaluate treatment options for milk, peanut, and tree nut allergies, and providing educational activities for patients and health care providers.
 An additional goal of the FAAP team is promoting public awareness of food allergies.
-Overall, the main vision of the SickKids FAAP team continues to be a future without the fear of food.
+The main vision of the SickKids FAAP team continues to be a future without the fear of food.

-Drs: Chaim Roifman MD, Harjit Dadi PhD
+Harjit Dadi PhD

-Immunology & Allergy Clinic information
+Immunology & Allergy Clinics

 - Maria Asper